 Chef Zachary Overfield is a born and raised Hendersonian, having grown up in the East End and still residing in the neighborhood.
-He’s successfully managed multiple kitchens and is currently head chef and culinary instructor at Earle C. Clements Job Corps.
-Join us each month for Chef Zach’s culinary adventures around Henderson!
+A Southern-inspired chef, Chef Zach has successfully managed multiple kitchens and is ready to take us on a culinary adventure around Henderson!

 4 Soul-warming, Winter-approved Soups

-For this month’s culinary expedition through Henderson, we’ll be highlighting some delicious, warm-you-to-your-bones soups.
-I’m featuring five local eateries who have it going on in the soup department, because when the weather outside is frightful, a warm bowl of soup is just so delightful!
+With the temperatures set to dip this week, we’re highlighting some delicious, warm-you-to-your-bones soups.
+I’m featuring four local eateries who have it going on in the soup department, because when the weather outside is frightful, a warm bowl of soup is just so delightful!

 Metzger’s Tavern– 1000 Powell Street

-Do yourself a favor and head to Rockhouse at Wolf’s, “where friends meet since 1878,” and get a bowl of classic bean soup.
-Our journey continues with Rockhouse at Wolf’s, perched on the corner of First and Green.
-This soup is a seasonal specialty for Rockhouse at Wolf’s, only available from October to March, which is the perfect time of the year for hot, full of flavor bean soup.
-This soup is served with a side of house-made muffin cornbread and butter— no crackers needed.
-This is not your average canned soup.
+Do yourself a favor and head to Rockhouse on the River and get a bowl of classic bean soup.
+This soup is a specialty from the Rockhouse at Wolf’s days, and now is the perfect time of the year for hot, full of flavor bean soup.
 With every bite, you can taste the mirepoix of onions, carrots, and celery, and let’s not forget the star of the show, the beans.
-Rockhouse at Wolf’s is favorite among locals, and if you’re extending your weekend stay in Henderson, be sure to grab a table for pub trivia on Mondays at 7 p.m.!
+Rockhouse is favorite among locals, and if you’re extending your weekend stay in Henderson, be sure to grab a table for pub trivia on Mondays at 7 p.m.!

 Sidewalk Café – 228 2nd Street